Vendicated/Vencord/README.md

 - SoundBoardLogger by Moxxie, fres, echo, thororen
 - TalkInReverse by Tolgchu
 - TeX by Kyuuhachi
+- TextToSpeech by Samwich
 - ThemeLibrary by Fafa
 - Title by Kyuuhachi
 - TosuRPC by AutumnVN
 - Translate+ by Prince527 (Using Translate by Ven)
+- TriggerWarning by Joona
 - UnlimitedAccounts by Balaclava and thororen
 - UserPFP by nexpid and thororen
+- UtilityDock by Samwich
+- UwUifier by echo
 - VCSupport by thororen
 - VencordRPC by AutumnVN
+- VideoSpeed by Samwich
 - ViewRaw2 by Kyuuhachi
 - VoiceChatUtilities by Dams and D3SOX
 - WebpackTarball by Kyuuhachi